Thoracic and Foregut Conditions

 Procedures and Treatments for Diaphragmatic Hernias

 Hernias of the diaphragm are a medical emergency and require surgery.
-These repair surgeries can be done as minimally invasive or open procedures.
+Surgeons can perform these repair surgeries as minimally invasive or open procedures.
 The surgeon will determine the best way to access the diaphragm, put the organs back in the correct placement, and repair the opening in the diaphragm.

 Eventration of the Diaphragm

 Eventration of the diaphragm is an abnormal shape in the dome part of the diaphragm, which causes it to be much higher in the chest cavity than normal.
 Because of the incorrect placement of the organ, it cannot properly contract and can cause breathing problems or other issues.
 Normally, this is a congenital condition but can result from nerve issues or a thin diaphragm at birth.

 This condition is sometimes asymptomatic.
 Patients may experience the following symptoms: